harding/old-docs-history-bitcoin.org/_includes/guide_block_chain.md

 ![Block Chain Overview](/img/dev/en-blockchain-overview.svg)

-The illustration above shows a simplified version of a three-block block chain.
+The illustration above shows a simplified version of a block chain.
 A [block][]{:#term-block}{:.term} of one or more new transactions is collected into the transaction data part of a block.
 Copies of each transaction are hashed, and the hashes are then paired,